Elsie Janis: Radio announcer

 In 1934, Janis became the first female announcer on the NBC radio network.

 Children

-Janis expressed no desire to have children of her own, saying she would never meet the standards her mother set, and said that her young husband could be her child.

-She was foster mother to a 14-year-old Italian war veteran and orphan, Michael Cardi, in 1919.
+Janis wanted to have children of her own.
+She became a foster mother to a 14-year-old Italian war veteran and orphan, Michael Cardi, in 1919.

 Later life

 Janis maintained her private home “ElJan” on the east side of High Street in Columbus, Ohio.
 The home was across the street from what was Ohio State University's Ohio Field, the precursor to Ohio Stadium.
 Janis sold the house following her mother's death.

 In 1932, Janis married Gilbert Wilson, who was 16 years her junior, which caused some scandal.
 There is some evidence it might have been a bearded relationship.
 The couple lived in the Phillipse Manor section of Sleepy Hollow, New York, formerly named North Tarrytown, until Janis moved to the Los Angeles area of California where she lived until her death.
 Her final film was the 1940 Women in War.

 Elsie Janis died in 1956 at her home in Beverly Hills, California, aged 66, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.